2010 Gaza Freedom Flotilla

-The Gaza Freedom Flotilla, organized by the Free Gaza Movement and the Turkish Foundation for Human Rights and Freedoms and Humanitarian Relief (İHH), was carrying humanitarian aid and construction materials, with the intention of breaking the Israeli-Egyptian blockade of the Gaza Strip.
-In normal circumstances, aid is brought to Israel to be inspected and then transferred to Gaza.
+The 2010 Gaza Freedom Flotilla was a small fleet of ships by the Free Gaza Movement and the Turkish Foundation for Human Rights and Freedoms and Humanitarian Relief (İHH).
+The Flotilla mission to Gaza had the explicit goal of carrying humanitarian aid and construction materials with the intention of breaking the Israeli blockade of the Gaza Strip.
+In typical circumstances, aid is first brought to Israel to be inspected and then transferred to Gaza.

-On 31 May 2010, Israeli forces boarded the ships from speedboats and helicopters.
+On 31 May 2010, Israeli forces boarded the ships in a raid from speedboats and helicopters.
 Following resistance on one of the boats, nine activists were killed by Israeli forces.
 Widespread international condemnation of and reaction to the raid followed, Israel–Turkey relations were strained, and Israel subsequently eased its blockade on the Gaza Strip.

 Overview

 The flotilla was the Free Gaza Movement's ninth attempt to break the naval blockade imposed by Israel on the Gaza Strip.
 Israel proposed inspecting the cargo at the Port of Ashdod and then delivering non-blockaded goods through land crossings, but this proposal was turned down.
 Israeli forces then raided and seized the Gaza-bound ships in international waters of the Mediterranean Sea.

 Five shipments had been allowed through prior to the 2008–09 Gaza War, but all shipments following the war were blocked by Israel.
 This flotilla was the largest to date.
 An Islamic aid group from Turkey, the İHH (İnsani Yardım Vakfı) (Foundation for Human Rights and Freedoms and Humanitarian Relief) sponsored a large passenger ship and two cargo ships.

 While the UN's official report found Israel's blockade of Gaza to be legal, another set of UN experts, reporting to the Human Rights Council, came to the opposite conclusion finding that it violated international law.